Queensland University of Technology

 Liquid Fuel Supply (Minimum Biobased Petrol Content) Amendment Bill 2022

-This bill attempted to strengthen Queensland's ethanol mandate, which has never been met since 2017.
-It would have doubled penalties for fuel retailers not selling enough ethanol-blended petrol and required that E10 fuel contain at least 9% ethanol.
+This bill sought to strengthen Queensland's ethanol mandate, which has never been met since it was introduced in 2017.
+It would have doubled penalties for fuel retailers not selling enough ethanol-blended petrol and required that E10 fuel contain at least 9% ethanol rather than the federally permitted minimum of just 1%.
 The bill was defeated at second reading and did not become law.

 Queensland University of Technology Amendment Bill 2021

-This bill reduces the QUT Council from 22 to 15 members to align with national best practice guidelines for university governance.
-It cuts the number of government-appointed and elected positions while increasing Council-appointed members, and requires student representation to include both undergraduate and postgraduate students.
+This bill reduces the QUT Council from 22 to 15 members to improve governance efficiency and align with national best practice guidelines.
+It cuts the number of government-appointed and elected positions while increasing Council-appointed additional members, and requires student representation to include both undergraduate and postgraduate students.